lwidm/nvim/README.md

 <!-- TODO: update with Markdown from powershell  -->
  1. install make
  2. install clang (using visual studio)
- 3. install clangd (maybe the previous step already does this)
+ 3. install clangd (maybe the previous step already does this):
  4. install ctags
-:w
+ 5. install diffutils (for undotree)